 Visa Nationals need to make a visa application (also known as Entry Clearance) prior to leaving for the UK.

 You should make sure to read the relevant guidance before making an application to ensure you submit all the necessary supporting documents including your financial evidence.
-The fee for making an application is currently £85.

-Supporting documents for Short Term Study visa application
+Supporting documents for Standard Visit Visa application